 1- Start with a short read aloud, and model going back into the text to find answers to the 5W questions.

 2- Fill in the text evidence anchor chart with specific information you found in the text.
-Read THIS POST for more text evidence anchor chart examples.
+Read this post: Ideas to Help with Teaching Text Evidence, for more text evidence anchor chart examples.

 Repeat this process as many times as needed to show your students how to refer directly to the details in a text to better understand it, and to answer questions in a more specific way.